Notable Goal Scoring Goalkeepers over the Years

 More English Drama

-That 1-1 draw was as dramatic as another 1-1 draw in the second division just over six years earlier.
+That draw was as dramatic as another 1-1 draw in the second division just over six years earlier.
 It was on Sept.
-20, 2003, when Estonian goalkeeper and former Derby County goalkeeper Mart Poom returned to play his first game at Pride Park as Sunderland's goalkeeper.
+20, 2003, when Estonian goalkeeper and former Derby County goalkeeper Mart Poom returned to engage in his first game at Pride Park as Sunderland's goalkeeper.
 A household name during his time at Derby County, Poom signed with Sunderland after Derby County suffered relegation from the Premier League in 2002.
 When it played Derby County in that match, Sunderland trailed late on an Ian Taylor goal.
 Derby County looked to have secured the victory until Sunderland connected late on, thanks in part to a Sean Thornton lob toward Poom.

 One Last Chance

 Last Gasps Abroad in Europe